Here’s What To Wear To A Festival – Whatever The Weather Decides To Do

 Updated on

-The music, the mud, the many, many hours spent trying to locate your tent are all part of the fun of festival season, as, of course, is getting dressed up.
-If this isn't your first rodeo, you'll probably have a pretty good idea of your festival alter-ego, whether that means a cowboy hat and cut-offs; a band tee and tie-dyed bucket hat or a leather waistcoat and diamanté-studded denim.
+The music, the mud and the many hours spent trying to locate your tent are all part of the fun of festival season as, of course, is getting dressed up.
+If this isn't your first rodeo, you'll probably have a pretty good idea of your festival alter-ego, whether that means a cowgirl look with cut-offs, a band tee and tie-dyed bucket hat or a leather waistcoat and diamanté-studded denim.
 If not, keep reading for our expert guide on what to wear to a festival.

-First of all, what to pack.
+First of all, what to pack?
 This obviously depends on whether you're going to a day festival, where you might only need a cross-body bag to store all your essentials, or camping in the fields of Worthy Farm, come rain or shine, with the great and the good at Glastonbury.
-Before the latter (or any festival where you'll be sleeping beneath canvas), you'll want to invest in a proper rucksack - the last thing you want to do is kill your street cred by dragging a wheely suitcase across a working farm, seriously.
+Before the latter (or any festival where you'll be sleeping beneath canvas), you'll want to invest in a proper rucksack - the last thing you want to do is kill your street cred by dragging a wheely suitcase across a field.

 Speaking of shoes, and this next statement might prove controversial, hiking boots will serve you much better than wellies if you're attending the kind of festival where you're walking for hours (and hours) on end.
 Yes, your legs might get a bit muddier and, yes, Kate Moss always wears Hunters, but, trust us, your heels and baby toes will thank you by day five.